 Editor's note: This clause will include the topics for further consideration as work progresses for the specific KI#1.
 Eventually this clause should only contain topics for further consideration that did not result in agreements (i.e. in agreed principle(s) in a clause 7.1.1) and can either be then marked as not pursued or postponed to a future Release.

-The following topics/principles are for further consideration:

-- How the 5GC NF controls UE data transfer.

-- Whether and how the UE controls UE data transfer.

-- Whether an existing 5GC NF or a new 5GC NF is used for controlling UE data transfer.

-- How the configuration information for UE data transfer is sent to the UE.

-- How the 5GC NF sends its UP information (i.e. IP address or FQDN of the 5GC NF), for standardized UE data transfer from the UE to the 5GC NF.

-- How the 5GC NF checks the reported UE data to support the full visibility of standardized UE data contents.

-- Whether and how to select UEs for UE data collection.

-- Whether or not to support differentiating the traffic of collected UE data from the UE regular traffic at QoS flow level (e.g. using the FQDN or address of the 5GC NF as traffic filter).

-- Whether the UE needs to be authorized for UE data collection.

-- Whether and how to align the UE data measurement with the requirement of UE data transfer provided by the 5GC NF.

 7.2.2 Topics for further consideration for KI#2

 Editor's note: This clause will include the topics for further consideration as work progresses for the specific KI#2.
 Eventually this clause should only contain topics for further consideration that did not result in agreements (i.e. in agreed principle(s) in clause 7.1.2) and can either be then marked as not pursued or postponed to a future release.

-The following topics are for further consideration for KI#2:

-- Whether the UPF can be the consumer of the user plane traffic pattern and behaviour analysis or not.

-- Whether new UPF or SMF events are needed or not for NWDAF data collection.

-- How to reduce the reporting load of input data sources and control plane signalling overhead?
-For example by configuring appropriate Analytics Filter Information, combining notification to NWDAF at UPF for multiple events, instructions from NWDAF to UPF for pre-processing in the UPF, etc.

-- Consumer actions are FFS.

 8 Conclusions